-- 1. Slice: Think of slicing a piece of cheese you make a single cut to the cheese to expose the insides.
+- 1. Slice: Think of slicing a piece of cheese; you make a single cut to the cheese to expose the insides.
 A typical slice operation is the time slice.
-Instead of looking at all the data from Day 1, you slice the data to just the last 30 days. - 2.
-Dice: Think of dicing a piece of cheese you make multiple cuts and mash the cheese into much smaller pieces.
-A typical dice operation is after slicing the cube to just the last 30 days, you "cut" it further by filtering by the controller name and AP group.
-After the above slice and dice is a smaller piece of the original OLAP cube. - 3.
-Drill Up/Down: In order to delve into the details, you drill down into a specific AP in the above AP Group, and further drilling down to a specific client hostname.
-Conversely, you could also search for client MAC in the beginning and drill up to see which AP and controller it belongs to. - 4.
-Roll Up: This operation typically involves certain numbers, also known as measures which will be explained in detail below.
-In short, after doing your slice, dice and drill down, you would like to "roll up" the numbers to find out the total transmit traffic for the selected APs. - 5.
-Pivot: Pivot is simply an operation that allows you to view the data from a different perspective.
+Instead of reviewing all the data of the last 30 days, you slice the data to expose only Day 1. - 2.
+Dice: Consider dicing a block of cheese; you make multiple cuts and separate the block into a number of smaller pieces.
+A typical dice operation involves taking a slice of data, such as the Day 1 data, and cutting it further to filter by the controller name and AP group.
+A smaller piece of the original OLAP cube results from the slice and dice operations. - 3.
+Drill Up and Drill Down: In order to delve into the details, you can drill down to a specific AP in an AP group, and drill down further to a specific client host name.
+Conversely, you could search for a client MAC address and drill up to find the AP and controller to which it belongs. - 4.
+Roll Up: The roll up operation typically involves numbers known as measures.
+After the slice, dice, and drill down of your data, you can roll up the numbers to gain a better understanding of the whole, for example, the total transmit traffic for the selected APs. - 5.
+Pivot: The pivot operation allows you to view the data from a different perspective.
 For example, you have a table showing a list of controllers and the APs belonging to each controller.
-You may pivot the table to show a list of APs and the controllers they belong to.
+You may pivot the table to show a list of the APs and the controllers to which they belong.
 Think of pivoting as changing the hierarchy between the dimensions.

-Thus, as you use the custom reporting, refer to these five operations.
+As you use the custom reporting, you can refer to these five operations.